 Reference to the word ‘he’ shall include the female gender unless otherwise stated.

-A Governor of MICG must possess and maintain professional capability and personal qualities of the highest order, including a commitment to social responsibility for the wider good of the community.
+A Governor and employee of MICG must possess and maintain professional capability and personal qualities of the highest order, including a commitment to social responsibility for the wider good of the community.

-The objective of this Code is to record the ethical and professional standards of corporate and individual behaviour expected of Governors of MICG.
-The Code provides guidance to Governors to assist them in carrying out their duties and responsibilities in accordance with the standards of professional conduct expected by MICG.
-However, the Code should not be regarded as an exhaustive statement of a Governor’s obligations and duties.
+The objective of this Code is to record the ethical and professional standards of corporate and individual behaviour expected of Governors and employees of MICG.
+The Code provides guidance to Governors and employees, to assist them in carrying out their duties and responsibilities in accordance with the standards of professional conduct expected by MICG.
+However, the Code should not be regarded as an exhaustive statement of a Governor’s or employees’s obligations and duties.

-Governors must familiarise themselves with the principles of the Code and commit to upholding them at all times by signing a copy of the Code on their appointment as a Governor.
+Governors and employees must familiarise themselves with the principles of the Code and commit to upholding them at all times by signing a copy of the Code on their appointment as a Governor or employee.

-The principles of the Code of Conduct and Ethics are as follows:
+The principles of the Code of Conduct, as applicable to Governors and employees, are as follows:

-(1) Governors must act in good faith and in the best interests of MICG.
+(1) Everyone must act in good faith and in the best interests of MICG.

-(3) Governors must act fairly and impartially in all matters.
+(3) Everyone must act fairly and impartially in all matters.

-(4) Governors must use any and all information belonging to the Institute only for the purposes of the Institute and never for personal or commercial benefit.
+(4) Everyone must use any and all information belonging to the Institute only for the purposes of the Institute and never for personal or commercial benefit.

-(5) Governors must exercise due care, diligence and skill in the conduct of their duties.
+(5) Everyone must exercise due care, diligence and skill in the conduct of their duties.

-(6) Governors must comply with the law, MICG’s Board Charter, this Code and the Institute’s policies and procedures, including the provisions of the Institute’s Whistle-Blowing Policy which, inter alia, includes matters in relation to:
+(6) Everyone must comply with the law, this Code and the Institute’s policies and procedures, including the provisions of the Institute’s Whistle Blowing Policy (in addition, Governors must comply to MICG’s Board Charter) which, inter alia, includes matters in relation to: